globe-and-citizen/weve-got-poems/backend/README.md

 ## How to Run

+### Configuring Environment Variables

+To configure the environment variables, follow these steps:

-### Ask for the `.env` file
+1. Copy the `.env.example` file to `.env`.

-This file is not included in the repository for security reasons.
+2. Open the `.env` file and fill in the values for each variable.

-Ask a member of the team for the file.
+Make sure to provide the appropriate values for the variables based on your specific setup.

 ### Install Dependencies